tony-albanese/nonnas-kitchen/README.md

 The base color scheme for the site was generated with [coolers](https://coolors.co/) using the grandmother image as a starting point.
 ![color scheme](screenshots/pallete.png)

-Throughout the site, images were also chosen which had colors simialar to those in the pallate so the site is unified.
+Throughout the site, images were also chosen which had colors similar to those in the palette so the site is unified.
 Where needed, the shades were adjusted for contrast.
 In addition, on the sign-in and sign-up forms the colors for the buttons were taken using a color picker from the images on those pages for a blend of consistency and contrast.

 ## NavBar
 The NavBar component displays the standard items a user expects to see.
 What is rendered depends on the user's authentication status.
 If they are logged out, they are presented with links to sign in and sign up.
 If they are authenticated, links to add a post, a recipe, and their custom content are presented as well as a logout link.
 The NavBar is responsive.
 On medium size screens the menu collapses into a menu with a hamburger icon.